utoprey/Multimodal-neuroimaging-fusion-models/README.md

 - fMRI signal patterns and morphometric features
 - Lipid intensity levels and brain connectivity
 - Cross-modal biomarker relationships

+## Outcomes
+Confirmed regional biomarkers of schizophrenia have been identified, including the caudate, thalamus, putamen, and pallidum.
+The cerebellum and supramarginal gyrus are considered potential biomarkers.
+A total of 149 significant lipids (p < 0.05) were identified as correlating with fMRI data.

 ## Data source